tomcz/pemToJks/README.md

 ## Run the application

-The following commands are run from the root of the unzipped bundle.
+The following example commands are run from the root of the unzipped application bundle.

 View help text: